andreasabel/inCode/entry/introduction-to-singletons-2.md

 `MkSomeDoor` is a constructor for an existential data type, meaning that the data type “hides” a type variable `s`.
 Note the type (`Sing s -> Door s -> SomeDoor`) and how the result type (`SomeDoor`) *forgets* the `s` and hides all traces of it.
+Think of it like a type variable sponge – type variable goes in, but it’s absorbed opaquely into the result type.

 Note the similarities between our original `SomeDoor` and this one.